User Guide

 Format: help [COMMAND]

-Alternatively, press F1 to open the user guide.
+Alternatively, press F1 or fn + F1 to open the user guide.

 -

-COMMANDis provided, the user guide is opened at the section for that command. - If
+COMMANDis provided, the usage message for that command is shown in the result box and the user guide is opened at the relevant section. - If

 COMMANDis not a recognised command name, an error is shown listing all valid commands. - If more than one word is provided (e.g.